The Shaver Mythos is one madman's story of how our world came to be.

 There's also integrative energy, or te, but the most repeated term you'll find for it is EXD which stands for Ex-Disintegrance.
 EXD is the origin of all matter.
 Anything exposed to it becomes young, healthy, strong, and good.
 And really big.

 It can also make you a furry.
+At this point you can probably guess what the author was all about.

 These two forms of energy were emitted by burning matter, which is why they're both referred to as "energy ash" in I Remember Lemuria!